 Our body’s collagen production naturally begins to slow down as we age.
-You can thank this degenerative process for “signs of aging” such as wrinkles, sagging skin and weaker cartilage in your joints (hello, skeleton legs).
-Other factors, like diets high in sugar, smoking and sun exposure, also contribute to depleting collagen levels.
+We can thank this degenerative process for “signs of aging” such as wrinkles, sagging skin and joint pains due to weaker or decreased cartilage (hello, skeleton legs).
+Other lifestyle factors– like eating a diet high in sugar, smoking and high amounts of sun exposure– also contribute to depleting collagen levels.
 It’s been found that collagen-related diseases most commonly arise from a combination of either genetic defects, poor intake of collagen-rich foods, nutritional deficiencies, and digestive problems affecting production (synthesis) of collagen.

 Collagen Nutrition Facts